plone/volto/docs/source/addons/theme.md

 @import 'layout';
 ```

-Volto will not only load your add-on entrypoints files but it will also detect all the add-ons that have these entrypoint files and import them grouped under a single file, and will add automatically an `addonsThemeCustomizationsVariables` alias that can be referenced from the theme as shown above.
+Volto will not only load your add-on entry point files, but it will also detect all the add-ons that have these entry point files and import them grouped under a single file.
+It will also automatically add an `addonsThemeCustomizationsVariables` alias that can be referenced from the theme as shown above.

 ### Main (`addonsThemeCustomizationsMain`)

-This entrypoint is intended to add your own styling definitions, complementing the theme ones.
+This entry point is intended to add your own style definitions, complementing those in the theme.
 You should add it after all the CSS of your theme:

 ```scss hl_lines="6"
 @import 'blocks/search';